BRITAIN AND EUROPE 1973-2020 • • METHOD 1

 Stage 1 - Introduction: presenting the documents

-Similarities: Both documents deal with the Conservative ambivalence towards Europe, here the European Union, when David Cameron was UK’s Prime Minister 2010-2016.
+Similarities: Both documents deal with the Conservative ambivalence towards Europe, here the European Union, when the UK was on its way out of the EEC (2015-2020) & David Cameron its Prime Minister (2010-2016).

 Differences: The 1st document is an article by John Henley describing the UK-EU stormy relations and posted on The Guardian (broadsheet) website on 23 June 2016.
 The 2nd document is a cartoon by Clissold Scott about the winner of the 2016 referendum published in The Daily Star on 1 March 2016.

-Announce structure: In a 1st part I’ll describe the run-un to the 2016 referendum & in a 2nd part I’ll focus on the referendum itself.
+Give structure: In a 1st part I’ll describe the pressure PM Cameron was under thanks to the article & in a 2nd part I’ll focus on the referendum illustrated by the cartoon

 Stage 2 - Analysing the documents